 Andrea Hershatter, Senior Associate Dean & Program Director, BBA Program

 Andrea has served in a number of capacities at the graduate and undergraduate level during her twenty-five years at the Goizueta Business School.
-She has been responsible for setting the strategic direction and overseeing the execution of all aspects of the BBA program for the last 16 years and has been delighted to play a role in its emergence as one of the foremost business programs in the world.
-Three of her most recent programmatic initiatives are the creation of three joint concentrations with Emory College, the development of a multi-dimensional holistic leadership co-curriculum, and the launch of the Goizueta Summer Business Institute.
-Andrea is a faculty member in Organization and Management and teaches Entrepreneurship, as well as a Senior Seminar on the entertainment industry.
-She is a frequent lecturer and consultant on the Millennial generation, and chaired the Graduate Management Admission Council's strategic advisory group on undergraduate student outreach.
-Additionally, she serves on the advisory board of the Economic Empowerment Initiative, a non-profit organizations focused on inner-city youth, and the Bloomberg Assessment Advisory Board as well as on the boards of multiple entrepreneurial ventures including Campus MovieFest, the world's largest student film festival.
-She earned a B.S. in Management from Tulane University and an MBA from the Fuqua School of Business of Duke University and is a Ph.D. candidate in advanced standing in Emory’s Institute of Liberal Arts .
-She is the recipient of the university-wide Emory Williams Distinguished Teaching Award, the Don Keough Award for Excellence and the Goizueta Outstanding Staff Impact Award, recognizing the most significant contributions to the School's growth, development and success during it 90 year history.
+She has been responsible for setting the strategic direction and overseeing the execution of all aspects of the BBA program for the last 17 years and has been delighted to play a role in its emergence as one of the foremost business programs in the world.
+Three of her most recent programmatic initiatives are the creation of three joint concentrations with Emory College, the structuring of a new joint BBA/Masters of Accounting degree, and the launch of the Goizueta Summer Business Institute.
+Andrea is a faculty member in Organization & Management and teaches Entrepreneurship, as well as a Senior Seminar on the entertainment industry.
+She is a frequent lecturer and consultant on the Millennial generation, and consults to the Graduate Management Admission Council's group on undergraduate student outreach.
+Outside the Business School she is faculty advisor to AHANA and ETV and chair of the Emory Advisory on Entrepreneurship.
+Additionally, she serves on the advisory board of the Economic Empowerment Initiative as well as on the boards of multiple entrepreneurial ventures including Campus MovieFest, the world's largest student film festival, and Emory Campus Bubble.
+She earned a B.S. in Management from Tulane University and an MBA from the Fuqua School of Business of Duke University and completed her doctoral work (ABD) in Emory's Institute of Liberal Arts.
+She is the recipient of the university-wide Emory Williams Distinguished Teaching Award, the Don Keough Award for Excellence and the Goizueta Outstanding Staff Impact Award.
+Andrea is a slow but avid runner and a very big fan of music, as long as it is rock!

 Libby Egnor, Assistant Dean